adudu21isme/rbxrulebreakers/README.md

    if not list then FetchList()end if IsOnList(id) then
-      --// Kick the rule breaker from the game return p:Kick([[Violations of Roblox ToS ("Terms of Service")/Community Standards or causing false bans to users in popular games that harm the victim.
+      --// Kick the rule breaker from the game return p:Kick([[Violations of Roblox ToS ("Terms of Service")/Community Standards or such.

 Banning adudu21 from your game will not remove you from the list and will not improve your ego.